ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Navigate to **NI SystemLink Service Manager** and click **Restart**.

     !!!note
         After this step SystemLink will migrate your test steps, results, and products from MongoDB to PostgreSQL.
 Depending on the size of your data set this process may take some time.

+        The TestMonitor service will display a status of **Migrating** during this process.
+You can view detailed status of this process with `C:\ProgramData\National Instruments\Skyline\Logs\log.txt`.

-The TestMonitor service will display a migration in progress status.
-If you see an error double check your connection string and restart services if you make any additional changes to the json file.
+        If you see an error, double check your connection string and restart SystemLink Service Manager.

 1. Verify your new SystemLink Server has all the expected migrated data.

-## Upgrading Multi Node Configurations
+### Upgrading Multi Node Configurations

 Complete the following steps to upgrade a SystemLink Server instance that has been configured to use a dedicated MongoDB server or replica set, a dedicated PostgreSQL server or replica set, and a dedicated file store such as AWS S3.